- The quick guide to the Microsoft365DscWorkshop

 Note: If you are only intersted in exporting your Microsoft Azure tenant configuration with Microsoft365DSC and you do not want to configure your tenants, please refer to Export your Azure Tenant Configuration.

 For this project to work it is required to change the content of some files.
 Hence, it is required to create yourself a writable copy of the project.
-Either you do a fork on GitHub or you import the content of this project into a project you host on a developer platform or code management solution of your choice.
+Please import the content of this project into a project hosted on Azure DevOps.

 This guide expects you have created a new project on Azure DevOps and imported the content from here.
 Alternatively, you can create a fork on GitHub, but then some scripts won't work and you have to make the required tasks manually.